Unknown27s/TapMorse/README.md

 ## Credits
 - Built by: Unknown27s
-- Assisted by: GitHub Copilot (AI programming partner)
+- Assisted by: GitHub Copilot

 ## License
 This project is open source under the MIT License.
 See `LICENSE` for details.